 Burst and frozen pipes are a major driver for winter home repairs — especially in the South, where freezes are unexpected and pipes are ill-prepared.
 Pipes should be wrapped in heat tape and insulated with fiberglass or foam-rubber to prepare for any kind of freeze.
 You can purchase these items at a home improvement store for $10 to $20.
 You can also hire a plumber to do the job for you, especially in hard to reach places like the attic or basement.

-Need to find a pro for your winter maintenance?Find Pros
+Ready to start your winter maintenance?Find Pros

 #4 Keep the Fire in its Place